-As a child whenever we drove past the Waddingtons factory on Wakefield Road in Hunslet my parents would tell me that was where they made Monopoly.
-More excitingly for me it was also where they made my favourite game ever – Cluedo!
+As a child, whenever we drove past the Waddingtons factory on Wakefield Road in Hunslet my parents would tell me that was where they made Monopoly.
+Even better for me, it was also where they made my favourite game ever: Cluedo!

 I was reminded of this when I went to visit the Crime and Punishment exhibition at Abbey House Museum recently.
 One of the displays in the exhibition is titled ‘Crime Fiction’ and showcases some of the links Leeds has to crime fiction including examples of the Cluedo board game.

 Cluedo is the who-done-it of board games.
 Between 2-6 players vie to solve the mystery of who killed Dr. Black.
 Players moved around the board based on a quintessential country house which is the setting for any good detective fiction novel.
 Each player takes the part of one of the 6 suspects and by process of elimination they have to work out who the killer is, which weapon was used and in which room the dastardly deed occurred.

 The game itself was originally designed by Anthony Pratt of Birmingham.
 The story goes that Pratt was inspired by the party game Murder! during which guests would roam the house, creeping up on one another in corridors and the victim would shriek and then fall over.
 However, during the Second World War the black-out meant that there were limited opportunities for parties and games of Murder!.

 Instead, Pratt designed a board game able to replicate some of the fun of one of his favourite games.
 In 1944 Pratt and his wife Elva took their Murder! board game to Waddingtons in Leeds and presented it to Norman Watson, one of the company’s executives.
 Watson accepted the game and promptly changed the title to Cluedo: possibly as a play on the name of the game Ludo which means ‘I play’ in Latin.